Dangerous wild animal licence

 You may need a licence to keep certain wild animals.
 This is to ensure that animal welfare standards and health and safety regulations are met.
 When a new or renewal application is made, a vet will need to make an inspection.
 The fees for this inspection will be recharged to the applicant.
 See the full list of animals you need a licence for

-A dangerous, wild animal licence from Forest Heath District Council or St Edmundsbury Borough Council is £250 (this licence is for two years).
+A dangerous, wild animal licence from West Suffolk Council is £250 (this licence is for two years).
+There will also be a vet inspection payment, which will be recharged after the visit.

 You will need a licence from the licensing authority where the animal is kept.
 If you do not know who that is, visit: Gov.UK, find your local council